zaoyang/30-days-of-web-development/day-08/day-08.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Playing with Elements and Tags
+# How to Structure an HTML Page with Tags and Elements

 > Time to get our hands dirty.
 Let's write some HTML.